 I prefer fish to steak and love spending time on the water.
 I know that boiling shrimp is an art, much more so than boiling crawfish or crabs.
 I love a good gumbo (which I know tastes better the day after it was cooked).
 I have really eaten nutria.
 I like my Redfish grilled on the half shell and know that flounder are the best eating fish around these parts, except for Sac-a-lait.

-I prefer Abita beer, Miller Lite, and Crown & 7, but enjoy a good wine, too.
+I prefer Abita beer, Miller Lite, and Crown & 7, but enjoy a glass of good wine, too.
 A great margarita is never frozen…A great snowball is.

 I am Louisiana.